uridevs/TASK-TRACKER/README.md

-# A Task-Tracker app created with React to refresh the basis of the framework
+# A Task-Tracker app created with React to refresh the basics of the framework